- 29 Oct 2024

 Figure 7: New Instance Button

-3. Enter initial property values into the relevant fields.
-Note that the hostname and ipv4 properties are required, and the vendor property is optional.
-Properties are required or optional according to how they are defined in the resource model.
+property is optional.
+Properties are required or optional according to how they are defined in the resource model. -

 Figure 8: New Instance Window